OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 In the case of a conflict, the user will see a dialog box the first time they attempt to use a conflicting keyboard shortcut.
 Note that the source of the text for the add-in option that's displayed in this dialog varies depending on the type of manifest your add-in uses.
     - **Unified app manifest for Microsoft 365**: The value of the "extensions.runtimes.actions.displayName" property in the **manifest.json** file.
-    - **XML manifest**: The value of the "actions.name" property in the shortcuts JSON file.
+    - **Add-in only manifest**: The value of the "actions.name" property in the shortcuts JSON file.

 ![A conflict modal with two different actions for a single shortcut.](../images/add-in-shortcut-conflict-modal.png)